AdrienFabre/CV/README.md

 ## About

 A curious, self-driven and perseverant **Software Engineer**.
-I inserted feedback in this CV, a short PDF version is available here.
+This CV has feedback, a short PDF version is available [here](https://adrienfabre.dev/).

 Training my growth mindset, I made my way up from studying Vocational Electronics up to a Master in Business Engineering, exploring new technologies and languages(native French, conversational Russian).
 Being involved in entrepreneurship and social innovation, I built strong analytical, collaborative and adaptive abilities.
 More about my journey at [adrienfabre.dev](http://adrienfabre.dev/).